-In order to understand what these lines are, read the wikipedia article on "Streamlines, streaklines, and pathlines", linked on the course website.
+[You can consult the wikipedia article on "Streamlines, streaklines, and pathlines", linked on the course website.]

 Submit your code in a new Matlab file named yourfamilyname_problem1b.m by email to the course instructor.
-In addition, include a plot of the output of your code at the final time t = 5 in your paper submission.
+In addition, include a plot of the output of your code at the final time t = 5 in your submission.